For Road Conditions Information, visit the Road Conditions page in the main menu above.

 Typically, a Ride and Dine route is approximately 2 hours.
 Ready to ride at 4:00 p.m.
 Ride routes, typically, but not necessarily, begin and end at the host’s home or other chosen venue.

-The Ride and Dine program is run by Ellin Booras and Cathy Konicki.
-Please let them know via email (Cathy.Konicki@gmail.com, ellinbooras@gmail.com) no later than May 1, 2024 if you would like to be included on the list, Cathy will place you in an email group for the 2024 Ride and Dine list.
+Please let Cathy and Ellin know via email (Cathy.Konicki@gmail.com, ellinbooras@gmail.com) no later than June 1, 2025 if you would like to be included on the list.
+Cathy will place you in an email group for the 2025 Ride and Dine list.
 Once you are on the list, you will be notified about each of the Ride and Dine events

 Ellin and Cathy will gather information from the hosts regarding menu, ride route, location for start and finish, and the maximum number of participants

-Once you are signed up to the Ride and Dine email list, follow the directions on each emailed notice you receive for each Ride and Dine event you wish to attend.
+Once you are signed up to the Ride and Dine email list, follow the directions on each of the email notices you receive for each Ride and Dine event you wish to attend.
 Be sure to indicate if you would like to bring a guest.

 Note: